alperbasak/ownership/README.md

 # CODEOWNERS Auto Approve GitHub Action

-// update by not owner
+// update by not owner, again